Best Practices

 Making celebrities of employees

 Showing photos of frontline employees doing the real work of the company is one of the most powerful ways to demonstrate value for their contributions.
 Articles highlighting frontline employees can provide concrete examples of the accomplishments and behaviors that support the company’s success.
-And unlike digital, a printed piece can become a keepsake for featured employees.
+And unlike digital, a printed employee newsletter can become a keepsake for those featured.

 Breaking down silos